The Heat and Buildings Strategy is a significant upcoming publication which could have wide-reaching implications for homeowners across the UK.

-However, the scope of the strategy is understood to be a reason why the strategy's expected publication date of July will now be later in the autumn.
-Sky News reports that disagreements inside government about the cost of plans meant talks have stalled, and the strategy will be published after the government's summer recess.
+However, the scope of the strategy is understood to be a reason why the strategy has been delayed multiple times this year.
+Reported disagreements inside government about the cost of plans meant talks have stalled, and the strategy is now expected to be published later this month.

 What is the Heat and Buildings Strategy?